zowe/docs-site/versioned_docs/version-v1.19.x/extend/extend-apiml/implement-new-saf-provider.md

 ## How to create the SAF IDT provider

-If you want to create your own implementation of the SAF IDT provider, you can implement the existing `org.zowe.apiml.gateway.security.service.saf.SafIdtProvider` interface.
+To create your own implementation of the SAF IDT provider, follow these steps:

+1. Implement the existing `org.zowe.apiml.gateway.security.service.saf.SafIdtProvider` interface.

 ```java
 public interface SafIdtProvider {